jinumohan173/Face-Recognition-Opencv/readme.md

-how to use this
+#How to use this

-clone/download  the code into pc
+##clone/download  the code into pc
 install anaconda
 setup enviornment
 conda info --env